-Multi-annual strategic objective: MA09

-Description of objective

-To ensure the full respect of fundamental rights across all of the Agency's activities and mandated tasks.

-implemented by 2026.

-Expected results Protection of fund amental rights is promoted a and reinforced.
-Performance indicators Data sources Targets Fundamental Rights Strategy Fundamental Rights 60 % of the Fundamental implementation.
-Strategy implementation Rights Strategy plan. implementation plan
+Multi-annual strategic objective: MA09 Description To ensure the full respect of fundamental rights across all of the Agency's of objective activities and manda ted tasks.
+Expected Protection of fundamental rights is promoted and reinforced. results Performance in ndicators Data sources Targets Performance in Fundamental F Data sources Fundamental Rights Targets 60 % of the Fundamental Rights Strategy 3 Fundamental F Rights Strategy Fundamental Rights 60 % of the Fundamental